 THE CARLEBACH SHUL

 When we walk into the Carlebach Shul something awakens in us that we have forgotten.
 A sound that we once knew quivers within us.
 It is the awareness of being a Jew.

-The melodies of Reb Shlomo speak to our inner neshamot, which in turn, tells our brain, do you know who you are, how precious are each and every one of you?
+The melodies of Reb Shlomo speak to our inner neshamot, which in turn tell our brains, do you know who you are, how precious are each and every one of you?
 How much do we have to accomplish today and tomorrow?
 The holy prophet Amos spoke to this:

 "Days are Coming.
 There will be a hunger in the world.